pulse-framework/pulse/docs/v3/introduction/what-is-pulse.md

 ### :robot: Computed State — [App.Computed()]()

 A function in which the return value is cached inside an extended State instance.
-Will magically recompute when it's dependencies change.
+Will magically recompute when its dependencies change.
 Can track dependencies automatically or manually.

 ```ts
 const MY_COMPUTED = App.Computed(() => !!MY_STATE.value);